Battle of Arnhem: Day 5 – Thursday 21 September

 British prisoners at Arnhem Bridge.
 They are unshaven after four days of fighting – water was scarce during the battle.

 At Oosterbeek, the defensive positions were consolidated and organised into two zones.
 Hicks commanded the western and northern sides of the perimeter and Hackett, after some rest, the east side.
 The perimeter was not a line but a collection of defensive pockets in houses and foxholes around the centre of Oosterbeek, with the divisional headquarters at the Hotel Hartenstein at its centre.
 The perimeter was roughly 3 mi round and was defended by about 3,600 men.

 Battalion Wossowski of the Hermann Göring Training and Replacement Regiment, with four captured French tanks from 224th Panzer Company, attacked the Border positions on the west side near the Rhine, forcing them to abandon the Westerbouwing Heights overlooking the Driel ferry.
 This allowed the Germans to observe and interdict the segment of river adjacent to the perimeter.
 The British made contact with the 64th Medium Regiment, RA of XXX Corps, which bombarded the German positions around the perimeter.
-The radio link to the battery headquarters was also used as the main line of communication to XXX Corps.
+The radio link to the regiment was also used as the main line of communication to XXX Corps and I Airborne Corps.
 So important was the 64 Medium Regiment that afterwards Urquhart lobbied (unsuccessfully) for the regiment to be able to wear the airborne Pegasus badge on their uniforms.

 The British had seen the Polish drop but were unable to make wireless contact and Private Ernest Archer swam the Rhine with a message.
 The British planned to supply rafts for a river crossing that night, as the Poles were desperately needed on the northern bank.
 The Poles waited on the southern bank, but by 03:00 no rafts had arrived and they withdrew to Driel to take up defensive positions.